said-tojiboev/formalization_effect/README.md

 ### Key Observations

-The only significant predictor of being formal at founding is firm age, and interestingly, the relationship is negative — suggesting older firms in your data were less likely to have registered from the start.
+The only significant predictor of being formal at founding is firm age, and interestingly, the relationship is negative — suggesting older firms in the dataset were less likely to have registered from the start.
 This could reflect that informal firms survive and age, or that new firms are more likely to register upfront due to regulatory changes or incentives.

 ---

 ## Effect of Registration by Firm Age

+This figure investigates the possibility of differential survival bias in estimating the effects of firm registration.
+Specifically, it addresses the concern that better-performing firms may be more likely to register at founding, and that weaker informal firms may exit early and not appear in the sample.
+If that’s the case, the observed performance differences between formal and informal firms might reflect selection effects rather than causal benefits of registration.

-To explore how the impact of formalization evolves as firms mature, we estimate **separate OLS regressions** for each firm age (1 to 20 years).
-This approach replicates the logic of **Figure 4 from Assenova & Sorenson (2017)**.
+To explore this, we estimate the effect of registration on firm outcomes (ln employment and ln sales) separately for each firm age, from 1 to 20 years.
+This approach allows us to observe how the impact of formalization evolves over the firm lifecycle and to detect potential survival-driven biases.

-### Controls Included

-- **Initial firm size** (`init_size`)
-- **Manager experience**
-- **Country fixed effects**
-- **Firm size category**

 ### Visualization